-These base salary increases reflected the objective of providing a competitive executive compensation program balanced against the Committee's concern about uncertain economic conditions in 2010 and their impact on the Company.
-Taking into account these adjustments, the following table shows prior base salaries and the new base salaries for the named executive officers as approved by the Committee in February 2010.
+Taking into account these adjustments, the following table shows prior base salaries and the new base salaries for the named executive officers as approved by the Committee in February 2015.

-Name Prior Base Salary (\$) 2010 Base Salary (\$)
+Name Prior Base Salary (\$) February 2015 Base Salary (\$)

-William B. Moore 630,000 660,000
+Mark A. Ruelle 775,000 820,000

-Douglas R. Sterbenz 435,000 455,000
+Greg A. Greenwood 385,000 410,000

-Mark A. Ruelle 420,000 435,000
+Anthony D. Somma 375,000 395,000

-Larry D. Irick 256,000 265,000
+Larry D. Irick 310,000 345,000

-James J. Ludwig 246,000 255,000
+Bruce A. Akin 270,000 290,000

 Annual Cash Incentive.
-Our executive compensation program does not currently include an annual cash incentive component.
-The Committee intends to revisit this issue from time to time in the future but believes our officers are provided an appropriate incentive through the potential for appreciation in the price of our common stock received when restricted share units vest, and the potential for above-target payouts of performance-based restricted share units.
+Though unusual for the utility industry, our executive compensation program does not include an annual cash incentive component in order to focus our executives on long-term performance.
+The Committee believes the overall compensation program is appropriately performance-based without an annual cash incentive because of the potential for appreciation in the price of our common stock received when restricted share units vest, and the potential for above or below target payouts of performance-based restricted share units.
+The Committee has considered this issue from time to time and may revisit this issue again in the future.
 Because our executive compensation program does not include an annual cash incentive, total cash compensation for our officers is typically significantly less than the relevant market median of total cash compensation.